dev-cafe/parselglossy/README.rst

    -- Bobson Dugnutt, **Private communication**

-Generic input parsing library, speaking in tongues
+Generic input parsing library, speaking in tongues.

+``parselglossy`` generates a fully functional Python input parsing module from a simple YAML template specification.
+The parser has *no dependencies* on external Python packages.
+The documentation for all input keywords is also generated in reStructuredText format from the YAML specification.

 .. image:: https://github.com/dev-cafe/parselglossy/raw/master/docs/gfx/parse.jpg
      :alt: Parse all the inputs!